November 20, 2020

 Ransomware is able to get around these solutions because the cybercriminals frequently modify their malware to avoid detection.
 What’s worse, the social engineering tactics that criminals use to lure victims in have become very sophisticated and hard to detect—even with security education.

 That’s why a multi-layered approach to ransomware that includes business continuity and disaster recovery (BCDR) is so important.
 Security software and training are essential to prevent attacks before they happen.
-BCDR tools enable organisations to resume normal operations quickly if security measures fail by virtualising an SMB’s environment.
+BCDR tools enable organizations to resume normal operations quickly if security measures fail by virtualizing an SMB’s environment.

 MSPs rank BCDR to be most effective against attacks and 91% of MSPs said that clients with BCDR solutions in place are less likely to experience significant downtime.